-As at 30 June 2019, the Corporation had assets totalling A\$139.549 billion and liabilities totalling A\$139.039 billion (compared to total assets of A\$133.832 billion and total liabilities of A\$132.677 billion as at 30 June 2018).
+As at 30 June 2022, the Corporation had assets totalling A\$169.052 billion and liabilities totalling A\$168.497 billion (compared to restated total assets of A\$169.556 billion and restated total liabilities of A\$168.965 billion as at 30 June 2021).
 The Corporation has two reporting segments.
-The Capital Markets Operations segment is responsible for providing debt funding, liability management, cash management and financial risk management advice to its public sector clients, while the Long Term Assets segment holds a portfolio of assets which are held to fund the superannuation and other long-term obligations of the State.
+The Capital Markets Operations segment is responsible for providing debt funding, liability management, cash management and financial risk management advice to its public sector clients, while the State Investment Operations, previously known as the Long Term Assets segment, holds portfolios of assets which are held to fund the superannuation, other long-term obligations of the State as well as to support other state initiatives.

-The Capital Markets Operations segment had assets totalling A\$110.203 billion and liabilities of A\$109.693 billion as at 30 June 2019 (compared to assets of A\$103.344 billion and liabilities of

-A\$102.910 billion as at 30 June 2018).
-In relation to the Long Term Assets segment, assets totalled A\$29.346 billion and liabilities totalled A\$29.346 billion as at 30 June 2019 (compared to assets of A\$30.488 billion and liabilities of A\$29.766 billion as at 30 June 2018).
+The Capital Markets Operations segment had assets totalling A\$128.680 billion and liabilities of A\$128.124 billion as at 30 June 2022 (compared to restated assets of A\$131.742 billion and restated liabilities of A\$131.150 billion as at 30 June 2021).
+In relation to the State Investment Operations segment, assets totalled A\$40.372 billion and liabilities totalled A\$40.372 billion as at 30 June 2022 (compared to assets of A\$37.815 billion and liabilities of A\$37.815 billion as at 30 June 2021).

 The financial statements of the Corporation comprise the Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity, Statement of Cash Flows and Notes to and forming part of the Financial Statements.
+Due to a change in accounting policy in the year ended 30 June 2022, the Corporation has restated certain historical financial information (see Note 2(a) of the Financial Statements of the Corporation as at and for the year ended 30 June 2022).